seandorsett/copilot-agent-and-mcp/hands-on/01-coding-agent-exercises.md

 ## Prerequisites

-- A GitHub account with Copilot enabled and access to Copilot Coding Agent.
+- A GitHub account with Copilot enabled, access to Copilot Coding Agent and access to MCP server.

 ## Environment configuration